archivesspace/archivesspace/search-refactoring-plan.md

 The obsolete pre-large-tree code path (the `/search/published_tree` endpoint, `ArchivesSpaceClient#get_tree`, the `Tree` model, and the unused `tree_json` / `whole_tree_json` / `node_uri` Solr fields) was dead and has been removed separately under ANW-2757 (PR #4094); it is unrelated to this refactor.

-### What "unexplainable matches" means

-A researcher types `45`, gets resource X, opens it, and sees no `45` anywhere in title / notes / dates / agents.
-The match is real: `45` appeared in a subject URI like `/subjects/45`, a top-container barcode, or an internal event ID, all swept into the searchable text by `extract_string_values`.
-ANW-2657 / ANW-201 / ANW-1672 are three flavours of the same root cause.
-P2.1 fixes this by removing the walker and routing default keyword search to the `qf_default` paramset in `solrconfig.xml`, whose `qf` enumerates the searchable source fields explicitly; fields not listed (URIs, internal IDs, staff-only metadata) are excluded by omission rather than by mid-walk filtering.

 ## Reference: how Arclight does it

 Arclight (`projectblacklight/arclight`) is the closest active reference: Blacklight-based discovery for EAD-described archival material.
 This project borrows Arclight's **search-side** patterns; it does **not** adopt Arclight's display-field architecture.

 1. **Individual stored display fields (not adopted).** Arclight has no JSON blob: display fields are individual stored fields (`abstract_html_tesm`, `extent_ssm`, `creator_ssim`).
 ArchivesSpace retains its `json` blob as the PUI's display payload; the public UI is a Solr-read application and this project does not refactor that read path.
 We borrow the search-side patterns below, not the display-field model.
-2. **Blacklight dynamic-field suffix convention.** Each suffix encodes (type, stored, indexed, multivalued) so the schema becomes self-documenting.
+2. **Blacklight dynamic-field suffix convention.** Each suffix encodes (type, stored, indexed, multivalued) so that we do not have to declare every single field in the solr schema, but use *_tesim etc suffixes for dynamic field declaration.
 Decoded left-to-right after the underscore:

    | Position    | Letters                             | Meaning                                                                        |
    | ----------- | ----------------------------------- | ------------------------------------------------------------------------------ |